amadeus4dev/developer-guides/docs/resources/covid-19.md

             "governmentSiteLink": "http://ncov.mohw.go.kr/en/"
         },
 ```
-and what is the vaccination ratio in this country?
+And what is the vaccination ratio in this country?

 ```json
         "areaVaccinated": [